 Interviews will take place remotely on Wednesday 9 February to Friday 11 February 2022

 Funding and Eligibility

 The studentships are funded by a STFC Doctoral Training Partnership and the OU for 3 years, with a possibility of an extension to 3.5 years.
-They attract a stipend of £15,285 per year (at present, to be up-rated for 2021/22) directly payable to the student, and cover the University fees.
+They attract a stipend of £15,609 per year directly payable to the student, and cover the University fees.
 The advertised studentships are open only to UK citizens or permanent residents due to the funding criteria.

 We normally require that the candidates have at least a 2:1 at UK BSc or MSc level, but some projects may differ – please check the project description you are interested in.

 Advice and Guidance